 Education also builds upon your prior knowledge and experience.
 You are expected to participate actively in your education and take responsibility for personal learning outcomes as well as contributing to the learning of others.
 Academic teachers in the programme have the primary responsibility for establishing foundations for active individual and collective learning.
 Continuous educational development builds on a respectful dialogue between students and teachers, through which everyone is empowered to contribute to educational evolution and mutual learning.

 The biotechnical industry is advancing across the whole world, not least in Sweden and Uppsala.
 The labour market is expected to grow over the coming years.

-Uppsala University has an excellent reputation, and a Master's degree in Applied Biotechnology from Uppsala University will provide you with an internationally recognised education that opens doors to graduate studies or a career in the biotechnical industry, in Sweden and abroad.
+Uppsala University has an excellent reputation, and having a Master's degree in Applied Biotechnology from Uppsala University will provide you with an internationally recognised education that opens doors to graduate studies or a career in the biotechnical industry, in Sweden and abroad.

 You will be well prepared to work with product development in a biotechnology company or with research and development at an academic department in Sweden or abroad.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be molecular biology, biology, biochemistry, bioinformatics, biotechnology, chemistry, medical technology/informatics, pharmacy or biophysics.
 Also required is:

 knowledge and practical experience of laboratory experiments in biology, and molecular biology: cell biology, molecular biology and molecular genetics corresponding to approximately 20 weeks of full-time studies (30 credits);

 knowledge and practical experience of laboratory experiments in chemistry: general chemistry, organic chemistry and biochemistry corresponding to approximately 20 weeks full-time studies (30 credits);